Sinaia Transylvania, Romania Travel Guide

 Keeping your documents organized and accessible smooths your travel journey.

-Romania uses Type F (Schuko) electrical outlets.
+Romania has Type F sockets (Schuko) electrical outlets.
 The standard voltage is 230V at 50Hz.
 A travel adapter is needed for different plug types.

 A high-performing camera captures Sinaia's stunning landscapes.
 A camera performing well in low-light conditions finds utility.

-Use services like Google Drive or Dropbox to back up your photos and important documents.
+Use cloud services Such As google Drive or dropbox to back up your photos and important documents.

 Carry an external hard drive for local backups of your media files.